-The easiest activity in the world, but so beneficial.
-You wouldn’t think twice about grasping a spoon and using it to transfer marbles from point A to point B. Easy, peasy… for you, but not so much for kids who are still working on strength, focus and coordination.
-So, grab some bowls, cups, scoops and spoons and ask your little one to use a scoop and transfer the marbles.
-You might have to demonstrate the activity, if this is their first time.
+The easiest activity in the world, but so functional.
+You wouldn’t think twice about grasping a spoon and using it to transfer marbles from point A to point B. Easy, peasy… for YOU, but not so much for kids who are still working on strength, focus, and coordination.
+Grab some bowls, cups, scoops, and spoons and ask your little one to transfer the marbles from one place to another.
+You might have to demonstrate the activity if this is their first time.

 7. Sorting and Pouring

 If you have flat marbles in different colors you can easily set up a wonderful sorting activity.
 Mix all the colors together and ask your child to sort them into muffin cups.
-I’m a big fan of extension activities.
 Once the sorting is done, I bring a beaker of water to “water” the beads.
 And once watering is done, out comes the sieve and a spoon.
 Now the task is to scoop the marbles out, so they can dry for the next activity.
 All together this activity can easily take the best part of an hour.
-A definite win in my books.
+A definite win!

 8. Painting with Marbles

 This is something we just discovered recently.
-Paints, water and marbles create wonderful and exciting art.
-Read the full instruction here.
+Paints, water, and marbles create wonderful and exciting art.
+Get more instruction here.

 9. Super Truck Marble Rescue

 If you have a little boy or girl who enjoys playing with tracks, flat marbles are gold.
 Round marbles slip, bounce, and roll all over the place.
 Flat marbles stay put.

 Set up a diamond excavation site on one side of the room, have the diamond counting station on the other side.
 Have your little truck lovers move the marbles from one place to another.
 Little ones can pretend that they are excavating diamonds, or that each marble is an animal they need to rescue from a polluted site.